 1. Teach Them To Focus On Their Response

+The one variable we can control is ourselves and how we respond.
 The world is filled with circumstances that are beyond our control.
 The one variable we can control is ourselves and how we respond.
 Teach your kids how to control their emotions and think clearly.
 Train them to think through the consequences of their actions, by evaluating cause and effect.
 Have them play out scenarios in their head: If I do [blank] then [blank] will happen.
 There are even board games that train the brain to do this.

 2. Give Them A Process